axos88/optics-rs/README.md

 - Define the Marker Trait: Inside the module, define a marker trait that extends the appropriate base optic traits.
 Add a blanket implementation for all structs that implement the required base traits.
 - Implement the Optic: Provide a concrete struct that implements the base optic traits and the marker trait.
 Add it as a submodule under the optic type module.
 - Wrap with Impl Struct: Create an Impl struct in a wrapper module that wraps the concrete implementation and implements downgrading and combining functions.
 - Compose Optics: If the optic type can be composed **from** existing optics, implement the composition in the composed.rs file.
+Add extension traits for Impls of other optic types, and implement combining and downgrading functions to the optic being implemented if it makes sense.
 - Additional Implementations: Consider alternative implementations using closures or concrete structs for specific HKTs, as needed.
 - Pull requests are welcome :)

 By following these conventions, the optics crate maintains a consistent and extensible framework for optic types, promoting code reuse and reducing the potential for conflicts in trait implementations.

+The table below shows which optics can act as another optic type.

 |               | `Getter` | `TotalGetter` | `Prism` | `Lens` | `Iso` | `FallibleIso` | `Setter` |
 |---------------|:-------------:|:-----------:|:-----:|:----:|:---:|:-----------:|:------:|